Social Studies 365 Days A Year

 I enjoy working with all populations, particularly the elderly and adolescent population.
 Having worked with the elderly, middle schoolers and the high school population, I can honestly say I have found my niche.

-I was born in Manhattan, NY.
-Lived in the Bronx my first few years of life and then moved to Jamaica, Queens, NY.
-I attended P.S.
+I was born in NYC, where I attended P.S.
 80, P.S.
-209, JHS 194 and Bayside H.S., in Bayside NY.
-Moved to Augusta, Ga. with my family in July of 1979.
+209, JHS 194 and Bayside H.S.
+I moved to Augusta, Ga. with my family in July of 1979.
 In Augusta I attended and finished my last two years of secondary school at the Academy of Richmond County.
 I graduated H.S. at the young age of 16 and immediately began my studies at Augusta College that summer.
-I graduated from Augusta College, which is now Augusta University, where I received a B.A. in Sociology with a Minor in Social Work.
+I graduated from Augusta College, which is now Augusta University, where I received a B.A. in Sociology and a Minor in Social Work.
 When I decided to become an Educator, I attended Paine College and earned my teaching certifcation.
 Later, I earned my graduate degrees from Cambridge College in General Education (M.Ed.), and Leadership (Ed.S.).
 I also attended South Carolina State University, where I completed the Orientation and Mobility Specialist Program.
 Finally, I earned the following endorsements- A.P.
 Economics, Gifted, and A.P.
 United States History.

 My favorite subject from elementary school through college was Social Studies.
 The love of SST runs through my Burnette blood.
 My father was the family historian.
 Any factual information my colleagues and I needed to know, we would just give "Walking Britannica", my dad, a call.
 The excitment he felt over world events, American History, or Ethnic Studies was contagious, and passed on to his children and grandchildren.